ToddButler93/taserver/data/gamesettings/pugNAmixer/README.md

 ### Gameplay related bans
 - Orbital/out of map glitches are banned in every form, regular rock bounces are allowed.
-- All powered deployables are banned on Dangerous Crossing.
 - No hitbox/flash ini use of any kind.
 - External cheats are banned.

 #### Perk Changes
-- Lightweight doesn't currently do anything.
+- Lightweight doesn't currently do anything, merged with Rage.

 ##### Rage
 - Nerfed rage duration from 15 to 13.
 - Nerfed rage by removing health regen.